UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m1_proposal.md

 - **`passenger_count`**: The number of passengers in each category.

 After data wrangling, there are 136,000 rows (by Jan 2025) and 5 variables.
 We will utilize all the variables in our visualization.

 #### New Variables
 Additionally, we will engine the following variables.

 - **`net_passenger_inflow`**: The number of passengers entering the city minus the number of passengers exiting the city.
 A positive value means more people are entering than leaving, while a negative value means the opposite.
 It can help track trends during holidays and major events.
 - **`vistor_population_ratio`**: The number of passengers divided by the city’s population.
 This variable can indicate the tourism intensity and the relative impact of visitors on the city’s infrastructure.
+In this project, we will use 7.54 million as the population in Hong Kong [(source)](https://www.gov.hk/en/about/abouthk/facts.htm).
 - **`travel_method`**: Derived from the `control_point` variable, indicating whether the passenger travels by sea, air, or land.
 It helps us analyze travel trends by transport mode, especially for seasonal or event-driven changes.

 #### How Does the Data Solve the Problem?